L Street Brownies: Founding

 The club was officially organized in 1902, and began accepting women members in 1915.
 Although the club itself is older than the Coney Island Polar Bear Club, which was founded in 1903, its first documented New Year's Day swim did not take place until 1904, when a photographer took a picture of the event.
 For this reason, the title of "oldest polar bear club in the United States" is generally given to the Coney Island club.

 The New Year's Day swim became an annual tradition that continues to this day.
 Each year hundreds of people join the L Street Brownies in their New Year's Day swim, accompanied by spectators and reporters.
 Traditionally, the most dedicated Brownies swam every day of the year, rain or shine.
 The daily ritual was so important to them that in 1913, according to the Boston Globe, it was "not unusual at L St, after an extremely cold night", when the bay was covered with ice, "to see a naked bather plodding through the snow armed with a hatchet or ax for the purpose of cutting out a space large enough for a dip."
 One such member, Richard Pinkson, had reportedly been an L Street Brownie for 64 years when he died in 1955.

-Over the years, regular participation in year-round swimming gradually declined.
-In 2013, a group of young people called the L Street Ice Swimmers revived the tradition, and in 2015 their group was officially incorporated.
-Calling themselves "the next generation of the L Street Brownies", members swim several times a week throughout the year.
-Their motto is "We'll be here 'til L freezes over."